Education

 Fake Crypto Projects

-Using every trick in the book, fake crypto projects will try to mirror legitimate and credible cryptocurrency ventures.
+Using every trick in the book, fake crypto projects deliberately mirror legitimate ventures.
+They build polished websites, write glossy white papers, and grow social followings.

 Red flags: